sofialtamsh/Blockchain/README.md

 ### Blockchain Technology Behind the Project

-The **Bill-of-Rights-Blockchain_051** repository is built using blockchain technology (specifically Ethereum or a similar smart contract platform).
+The **Bill-of-Rights-Blockchain** repository is built using blockchain technology (specifically Ethereum or a similar smart contract platform).
 Ethereum’s smart contract capabilities allow us to encode and automate complex logic, such as the creation, transfer, and enforcement of digital rights.

 By using blockchain, we ensure that all rights-related data is secure, tamper-proof, and verifiable.
 The decentralized nature of blockchain ensures that no single entity can control or alter rights, which makes it an ideal foundation for a transparent and trust-based system for managing digital rights.

 ## Getting Started

-To get started with the **Bill-of-Rights-Blockchain_051**, you can clone the repository and follow the instructions in the `README.md` file for setup and installation.
+To get started with the **Bill-of-Rights-Blockchain**, you can clone the repository and follow the instructions in the `README.md` file for setup and installation.

 We have included documentation for: